 Responsible Person Action Nurse Science Faculty Provide students the necessary information for performance of dosage calculations.
-Student Ensure that ExamSoft is installed and functional prior to exam day.
+Ensure that ExamSoft is installed and functional prior to exam day.
 Review the Evolve Drug Calculation Modules specific to one's course in preparation for taking their dosage calculation exam.
-Basic Math Overview: Modules 1-7 NURS 1118: Modules 8, 9, and 10.
-NURS 1148: Module 11 NURS 1314: Modules 1-11 NURS 2218: Module 12 NURS 2258: Module 13 Note: Module names listed at the end of this policy.
-Earn a score of 80% or higher on required modules.
-Nurse Science Faculty Create exam in ExamSoft and make available for download.
-Exam should have 12 questions.
+Student a.
+Basic Math Overview: Modules 1-7 b.
+NURS 1118: Modules 8, 9, and 10. c.
+NURS 1148: Module 11 d.
+NURS 1314: Modules 1-11 e.
+NURS 2218: Module 12 f.
+NURS 2258: Module 13 Note: Module names listed at the end of this policy.
+3. Earn a score of 80% or higher on required modules.
+1. Create exam in ExamSoft and make it available for Nurse Science Faculty download.
+2. Exam should have 12 questions.

-3. Students should be given one hour (60 minutes) to

-complete the exam.

-Take exam as scheduled

-2. If successful, no other steps required until the next

-course with a clinical experience.

-3. If unsuccessful, follow remediation steps identified in

-Student bullet 7. in the policy above.
+Students should be given one hour (60 minutes) to complete the exam.
+1. Take exam as scheduled.
+2. If successful, no other steps are required until the next course with a clinical experience.
+3. If unsuccessful, follow remediation steps identified in Student bullet 7. in the policy above.
 Student 4.
-Failure to complete required remediation will result

-in the student receiving a zero for the subsequent

-exam and not being allowed to test.

-5. If unsuccessful in three attempts, withdraw from the
+Failure to complete required remediation will result in the student receiving a zero for the subsequent exam and not being allowed to test.
+5. If unsuccessful in three attempts, withdraw from the course.

-course.

 1. Grade exams.
 2. If successful, note in team documents.

-3. If unsuccessful, notify students and provide guidance

-for required remediation.

-4. If unsuccessful a second time, conduct 1:1 meeting to

-Nurse Science Faculty identify areas of weakness and strategies for

-successful completion of the third exam.

-5. If unsuccessful a third time, notify student and

-schedule meeting with faculty, student, and

-Department Head, Nurse Science to discuss

-withdrawal or administrative withdrawal processes.
+3. If unsuccessful, notify students and provide guidance for required remediation.
+4. If unsuccessful a second time, conduct 1:1 meeting to Nurse Science Faculty identify areas of weakness and strategies for successful completion of the third exam.
+5. If unsuccessful a third time, notify student and schedule meeting with faculty, student, and Department Head, Nurse Science to discuss withdrawal or administrative withdrawal processes.